Youtube Facebook Twitter Instagram

 Distance: 7455 m total distance

-Description: The trailhead of Lake Cressbrook Walking Track is located near the boat ramp off Access Road in the Day Use Area but it can be accessed also from the camping area.
+Description: The trailhead of Lake Cressbrook Walking Track is located near the boat ramp off Access Road in the Day Use Area and it can also be accessed from the camping area.
 It meanders adjacent to the lake’s edge, passing the camping ground before looping back through bushland.